debashiscodes/debashiscodes.github.io/_posts/2025-06-10-welcome-to-jekyll.markdown

 date:   2025-06-10 11:27:41 +0530
 categories: git
 ---
+Have you ever been confused by a Git commit message, whether it's from a past teammate or on a recent pull request, struggling to understand what work was actually done?

-Ever struggled to understand what a particular `commit` did months down the line?
-The secret to a clean, understandable, and manageable Git history lies in well-crafted commit messages, especially when you incorporate prefixes.
+The secret to a clean, understandable, and manageable Git history lies in well-crafted commit messages, especially when you add a  prefixe to your commit message.

 ### Why Prefixes?
 Prefixes bring instant clarity and structure to your commit messages.
 They act as quick labels, telling anyone (including your future self!) what the commit is about at a glance.
-No more guessing if fixed bug refers to a critical crash or a typo!
+No more guessing if fixed bug refers to a `critical crash` or a `typo`!

 ### Common Prefixes
 `feat` – Adding a new feature